https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 10

-The generational shift in the German national team has led to consecutive group-stage eliminations in the last two World Cups, so Die Mannschaft must prove to the world that they are still a leading footballing power.
+The generational shift in the German national team has led to consecutive group-stage eliminations in the last two World Cups, so Die Mannschaft arrived at this tournament with a point to prove.

-There is no doubt that the young stars on the team, such as Jamal Musiala and Florian Wirtz, have what it takes to be champions, but in the qualifiers, we saw that they are not immune to serious mistakes.
+There is no doubt that the young stars on the team, such as Jamal Musiala and Florian Wirtz, have what it takes to be champions, but in the qualifiers, there were signs that they were not immune to costly mistakes.

 Manager and tactics